Neermita18/AdventOfCodejustrying/README.md

-Advent of Code Day 2 Part 1
+Advent of Code Day 2 Part 1 and 2

 A coding contest held in the month of December according to the Advent Calendar.
 Just giving them a try.
 Used Python.

+Part 1

 Need to sum all the days where the given constraint holds.
 (ans) contains that.